matthewfeickert/sbi-tutorial/README.md

 pixi global install git
 ```

-You can now use the Git anywhere on your machine.
+You can now use Git anywhere on your machine.

 ## Setup